life transitions, change & Feeling stuck

 Change is a natural part of life.
-At times it can bring growth and new opportunities, but it can also feel unsettling or overwhelming.
-Transitions often invite us to rethink our routines, our priorities, and sometimes our sense of identity.
+At times, it can bring growth, possibility, and new beginnings.
+At other times, it can feel unsettling, overwhelming, or difficult to navigate.
+Transitions often invite us to rethink our routines, our relationships, our priorities, and sometimes even our sense of identity.

-Life transitions can arise through personal experiences such as career changes, relationship shifts, parenthood, retirement, or changes in health.
-They can also be shaped by broader changes in the world around us — such as rapid technological developments, global uncertainty, or social change.
+Life transitions can arise through personal experiences such as career changes, relationship shifts, parenthood, retirement, grief, family changes, children leaving home, changes in health, or moving into a new stage of life.
+They can also be shaped by broader changes in the world around us, including rapid technological developments, social change, financial pressures, global uncertainty, or a sense that life no longer feels as predictable as it once did.

 You may find yourself experiencing: